 - Experience in the management of third party funds

 Finance & accounting

-- Experience in analysing accounting material & financial statements and assessing financial viability
+- Experience in analysing and challenging accounting material and financial statements and assessing financial viability

 - Experience in understanding financial drivers/funding and business models